bcvsolutions/tomcat-docker/images/tomcat/README.md

 ```

 ## Building
-Simply cd to the directory which contains the Dockerfile and issue `docker build -t <image tag here> ./`.
+Simply cd to the directory which contains the Dockerfile and issue `docker build --no-cache -t <image tag here> ./`.

 The build process:
 1. Pulls **centos:7** image.